-Trichome means a cannabinoid-producing glandular structure that grows on the plant surface of marijuana plants, particularly on the buds of the female plant.
+Trichome means a cannabinoid-producing glandular structure that grows on the plant surface of Marijuana plants, particularly on the buds of the female plant.

-Usable Marijuana means the fresh or dried leaves and flowers of the female marijuana plant and any mixture or preparation thereof, including MIPs, but does not include the seedlings, seeds, stalks, or roots of the plant.
+Usable Marijuana means the fresh or dried leaves and flowers of the female Marijuana plant and any mixture or preparation thereof, including Marijuana, Marijuana Products or MIPs, but does not include the seedlings, seeds, stalks, roots of the plant, or Marijuana rendered unusable in accordance with 935 CMR 500.105(12)(c).

-Vegetation means the sporophytic state of the marijuana plant, which is a form of asexual reproduction in plants during which plants do not produce resin or flowers and are bulking up to a desired production size for flowering.
+Vegetation means the sporophytic state of the Cannabis or Marijuana plant, which is a form of asexual reproduction in plants during which plants do not produce resin or flowers and are bulking up to a desired production size for Flowering.